-Singapore has gained international recognition for its efficient and top-notch education system, which plays a pivotal role in shaping the nation’s progress and prosperity.
+Singapore has gained international recognition for its efficient and top-notch education system, that has played a pivotal role in shaping the nation’s progress and prosperity.
 This small island nation in Southeast Asia places a strong emphasis on education, making it a priority to nurture and develop its human capital.
 In this article, we will delve into the higher education system in Singapore.
 We’ll explore its various components, challenges, and opportunities for both local and international students.

 The Singaporean government developed this concept called “Teach Less, Learn More”.
 Through this initiative, students get the opportunity to take classes in subjects that fit their aptitude and interest, and this from secondary school.